brennancheung/rust-k8s-start/README.md

 ```

 If you are working locally, `load_kube_config` will use your current `kubeconfig`
 the same as `kubectl` is currently using.
-If you are deploying the service it will use
+If you are deploying the service in a pod,
-the mounted volume containing your in-cluster credentials from your `service account`.
+it will use the mounted volume containing your in-cluster credentials from your
+`service account`.

 ## Describe the resource you want to watch

 Next we need to define the resource we want to watch.
 3 pieces of information are needed:

-- The resource name from the CRD (plural form).
+1) The resource name from the CRD (plural form).
-- The API group to use.
+2) The API group to use.
-- The namespace to scope it.
+3) The namespace to scope it.

 The code to create the resource is simple once you have that information: